hantsy/micronaut-sandbox/docs/gs/gen.md

 | Application created at C:\tools\cygwin\home\hantsy\demo
 ```

-The generated project files are located in the demo folder.
-The fiels are almost same to the ones generated by the Micronaut Lauch page.
+The project files are generated into the *demo* folder under current path.
+The file structure is similar to the one generated by the **Micronaut Launch** page.

 You can use `mn create-app --help` to get the option details of the `create-app` command.